 Managing heartburn and acid reflux

 • Avoid large meals – instead of having 3 large meals during your day, try splitting it into 5-6 smaller meals during the day

 • Don’t eat too close to bedtime, try and allow at least three hours between your last meal and bedtime.
 If you regularly get heartburn at night, try lying on your left side

-• Keep and food and symptom diary – certain foods including high fat, carbonated drinks, citrus fruits/juices, spicy food, tomatoes, caffeine and alcohol are commonly related to symptoms.
+• Keep a food and symptom diary – certain foods including high fat, carbonated drinks, citrus fruits/juices, spicy food, tomatoes, caffeine and alcohol are commonly related to symptoms.
 If you think there is a link, try minimising your intake and assess your symptoms.

 • Being overweight can increase your risk of suffering from reflux, weight management may help reduce your risk.

 • Constipation and bloating can also worsen your risk of reflux, therefore it is important to ensure these are well managed.

 • Your gut-brain axis can trigger digestive symptoms including reflux.
 Mindfulness techniques like yoga and deep breathing can target the gut-brain axis to help manage symptoms